Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 The scope of domestic source income, when Japanese subsidiary pays

-Non-foreign source income(≒Domestic source income)Foreign source income
+Non-foreign source income(≒Domestic source income) Foreign source income

-Paid in JapanPaid overseas
+Paid in Japan Paid overseas

-Permanent
+Permanent resident Taxed

-TaxedTaxed if remitted to Japan
+Non-permanent resident Taxed Taxed if remitted to Japan

-Non-taxed
+Non-resident Taxed Non-taxed

-However, there is an exception when the resident (non-permanent resident) is the Japanese corporation’s director.
-In such a case, the portion of income earned outside of Japan is considered non-foreign source income (Article 95, Paragraph 4, Item 10, Parenthesis A of the Income Tax Act) and is subject to taxation in Japan.
+As a general rule, the salary income corresponding to the service in Japan is considered a non-foreign source income.
+However, there is an exception when the resident is the Japanese corporation’s director.
+In such a case, income earned outside of Japan is also treated as non-foreign source income (Article 95, Paragraph 4, Item 10, Parenthesis A of the Income Tax Act), which is subject to Japanese taxation .

-Non-permanent resident > Japanese subsidiary pays>Withholding tax
+Non-permanent resident > Japanese subsidiary pays> Withholding tax

 Non-permanent resident > Japanese subsidiary pays>Tax return

-In certain cases, such as residents with salary income withheld tax and adjusted at the year-end by the payer, and salary is less than 20 million yen, etc., then he does not need to file a final tax return (Article 120 of the Income Tax Law, Article 121 Paragraph 1).
-Details are here. https://www.nta.go.jp/taxes/shiraberu/taxanswer/shotoku/1900.htm
+In certain cases, such as residents with salary income withheld tax and adjusted at the year-end by the employer, and salary is less than 20 million yen, etc., then he does not need to file a final tax return (Article 120 of the Income Tax Law, Article 121 Paragraph 1).
+Details are here. https://www.nta.go.jp/taxes/shiraberu/taxanswer/shotoku/1900.htm Since Mr. A is an director, there is a possibility that it would exceed 20 million yen.
+Then a final tax return would be required.

 Non-permanent resident > Japanese subsidiary pays>tax exemption for short-term residents